Criminal Justice Services

 After extensive research and much anticipation, Lewis and Clark County now has the Department of Criminal Justice Services (CJS).
 This is a major forward evolution for the County and a great success for all those who have put tremendous effort and advocacy into it's creation such as the Criminal Justice Coordinating Council, the Citizens Advisory Committee, and the Mental Health Local Advisory Council.

 CJS had a successful start in December 2017 with the hiring of the Department Director, Kellie McBride, formerly the Executive Director of YWCA Helena.
-The Department has truly come alive with the addition of two Pretrial Officers and two Department Assistants.
+The Department has truly come alive with the addition of a Program Analyst, a Pretrial Services Team (four Pretrial Officers and a Pretrial Assistant), a Behavioral Health Stepping Up Team (coordinator, two therapists, and a case manager), and a Detention Center Education and Reentry Program Coordinator.
 This successful start up has been made possible with funding in part by the Montana Healthcare Foundation and will continue for at least another 15 years with the November 2017 Jail Levy, approved overwhelmingly by Lewis and Clark County constituents.

 The Criminal Justice Services Department works collaboratively with: